simplrteam/SimplrJS/README.md

 SimplrJS is a JavaScript library to simplify the creation of simple, flexable, one-page dynamic websites through the use of:

-- resource driven url design patterns
+- simple caching using localStorage
 - view based rendering
+- resource driven url design for commands

 - html templates
 - form design and validation by pattern
-- simple caching using localStorage

 Installation and Requirments
 -----------